The best souvenirs from Mexico for great travel gifts

 Mexico City doesn’t have ONE specific souvenir.
 Mexico City has them all.

-Mexico City gathers all the Mexican traditions, and, arts, crafts, and souvenirs are not the exceptions.
+Mexico City gathers all the Mexican traditions, and arts, crafts, and souvenirs are no exception.

-Mexico City is full of street markets, street vendors, and very unique and sometimes overwhelmingly enormous spaces in which we can find the very best souvenirs, local crafts, and arts.
+Mexico City is full of street markets, street vendors, and unique and sometimes overwhelmingly enormous spaces where we can find the best souvenirs, local crafts, and arts.

-Bargaining in Mexico city is allowed, as, it does get tricky to make sure we are buying the real deal.
+Bargaining in Mexico City is allowed, as it can be tricky to make sure we are buying the real deal.

-One of the best spaces to go for souvenirs and crafts is La Ciudadela Market where we will find a wide variety of them that will make perfect gifts for family and friends, and the best part is that we will find them at a very good price.
+One of the best places to go for souvenirs and crafts is La Ciudadela Market.
+Here, we will find a wide variety of items that will make perfect gifts for family and friends, and the best part is that we will find them at an excellent price.

 Mexican souvenirs from Puebla

-Sweets like camote, drinks like the Christmas cider or the raisin liqueur, and of course, the internationally acclaimed and sought: Talavera pottery are the highlight of the souvenirs from Puebla.
+Sweets like camote, drinks like the Christmas cider or the raisin liqueur, and of course, the internationally acclaimed and sought-after Talavera pottery are the highlights of the souvenirs from Puebla.

 Talavera is one of the first arts & crafts inscribed in the Intangible Cultural Heritage of Humanity representative list.
 This inscription means protection to the generational practice of the craft and recognition of the dedication and commitment to continue passing on the knowledge.

-Talavera is a ceramic technique that combines the pre-hispanic practices and the imported technologies, colors, and decoration motives and technique by the Spanish.
+Talavera is a ceramic technique that combines the pre-Hispanic practices and the imported technologies, colors, and decoration motives and techniques of the Spanish.

 Talavera pottery - best souvenirs from Mexico